-Upon the recommendation of the Compensation Committee, the independent members of the Board of Directors approved annual stock option awards to the named executive officers at the committee's regular meeting in the third quarter of 2012.
+Our Compensation Committee approved annual stock option awards to the named executive officers at the committee's regular meeting in the third quarter of 2013.
 Each award was intended to be an incentive stock option to the maximum extent permitted by applicable laws and regulations, with a per share exercise price equal to the closing price of our common stock on NASDAQ on the date of grant, and subject to a seven-year term except in the case of Mr. LeMaitre, who received stock options with a per share exercise price equal to 110% of the closing price of our common stock on NASDAQ on the date of grant and subject to a five-year term.
 Each option award vests in equal annual installments over a period of five years.

-For 2011, Mr. LeMaitre requested, and the Compensation Committee agreed, to increase Mr. LeMaitre's salary in 2011 by an amount equivalent to the fair value of the stock option that he would have otherwise been granted by the Compensation Committee in 2011.
-The independent members of the Board of Directors determined this amount to be \$250,000.
 For 2012, Mr. Roberts requested, and the Compensation Committee agreed, to increase Mr. Roberts' salary beginning in 2012 by an amount equivalent to the fair value of the stock option that otherwise would have been granted to him by the Compensation Committee in 2012, which the Committee determined to be \$150,000.
 This additional amount is being paid in equal installments over a five-year period in our regularly-scheduled payroll.
 Mr. Roberts made the same request for 2013, to which the Compensation Committee agreed.
 This results in Mr. Roberts receiving an additional \$30,000 per year for five years beginning in 2012 and an additional \$30,000 per year for five years beginning in 2013.